Can parents protect their teenage children from depression?

 Is positive intention enough?

-• Tell them that low feelings, although unpleasant are produced by our body to help us.
+6) Tell them that feeling low, although unpleasant are produced by our body to help us.

 Sometimes we don’t tell our children how much we love them.
 Sometimes we don’t apologise for things that we have done wrong, or for mistakes we have made in the past.
 Letting our children know that we have made errors is very important, as many children often blame themselves needlessly for things that were not their fault.
 It is important also that we do not seek forgiveness as a child may well try to minimise issues to protect us.
 They may say things such as “don’t worry about it, it was nothing.”
 Many things that cause pain are not forgotten, even if they happened several years before.
 It is never too late to say sorry.

 How do we react to our feelings when our children tell us things about ourselves that we don’t want to hear?